cozzin/cozzin.github.io/_posts/2025-06-18-app-store-deployment-experience-en.md

 This deployment was particularly special.
 We needed to deploy features after a specific date, with x.x.0 version pre-deployed and x.x.1 version to be deployed with updated screenshots and app descriptions.

 I wanted to start deployment on Sunday morning and submitted for review on Friday afternoon, so it wasn't a relaxed situation.
-That's why I requested an urgent review.
+That's why I requested an expedited review.

 However, unexpected problems occurred continuously.
 The first submission was rejected due to screenshot regulation violations, I accidentally cancelled an approved build, and scheduled deployment didn't work properly.